 How ANY Texture Started

-In late 2015 my youngest kidling started school, and, for the first time in a LONG while, I found myself with some time to spare.
-Hoping to get back into quilting, I started looking for fabric stores in my area.
-I stumbled upon FabMo, and went to check it out.
-Instead of the quilting-cottons I thought I will find, I discovered piles of smallish, exquisitely-beautiful and TEXTURED designer upholstery textile pieces.
-All of these fabrics, I learned, were rescued from the Design Center in San Francisco.
+In 2015 my youngest kidling started school, and I found myself with some time to spare.
+I stumbled upon FabMo, and through it was introduced to a new world of exquisitely-beautiful designer upholstery textile samples, rescued from the Design Center in San Francisco.

 These upholstery textiles brought together many of the interests I pursued throughout the years, as well as many of the things I cared about.
 They were beautiful, for one.
 They had nice colors, pleasing designs, and irresistible textures.
 Each of them was a piece of art all on its own, created by teams of dedicated, yet unknown to me, textile designers and fabric technicians.
 They were also orphaned.
 Swatches of fabric that were used as furniture-showroom samples, and were rescued en route to being discarded.
 They brought with them the air of an unknown past and a life lived, as well as the desperation of an imminent dire future.
 Their allure was seductive.